 Trach Speaking Valves

-Individuals who require a tracheotomy or a tracheostomy usually experience one of three thrings: 1- to bypass an obstructed upper airway, 2- to clean and remove secretions from the air way and 3- to easily and safely deliver oxygen to the lungs.
-This medical procedure can be temporary or permanent and is commonly referred to as a stoma (the name for the hole in the neck which the tube passes through).
-An opening in the neck is required in order to place a tube into the individual's trachea (windpipe).
+Individuals who require a tracheotomy or a tracheostomy usually experience one of three things: 1- to bypass an obstructed upper airway, 2- to clean and remove secretions from the airway and 3- to easily and safely deliver oxygen to the lungs.
+This medical procedure can be temporary or permanent and is commonly referred to as a stoma (the name for the hole in the neck that the tube passes through).
+An opening in the neck is required to place a tube into the individual's trachea (windpipe).

 If your tracheostomy is temporary, there is typically only a slight scar on the neck when the tube is removed.
-If it is permanent procedure you may need assistance while you get used to the stoma, particularly when it comes to cleaning and maintaining the tube.
+If it is a permanent procedure, you may need assistance while you get used to the stoma, particularly when it comes to cleaning and maintaining the tube.

 View as Grid List